Digital object memory

 Such memories require each object instance to be uniquely identified and this ID to be attached to the physical object.
 The underlying techniques to create identification codes and to attach them to objects are manifold but machine-readable techniques are mandatory.
-Commonly used are barcodes with one or two dimensions (e.g. QRcode or DataMatrix) and radio based tags like RFID or NFC.
+Commonly used are barcodes with one or two dimensions (e.g. QR code or Data Matrix) and radio based tags like RFID or NFC.
 Such codes or tags are a low cost solution but demand an underlying server infrastructure to host the memory data.